valhalla/valhalla-docs/isochrone/api-reference.md

 ## Future work on the isochrone service

 The Isochrone service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
-To report software issues or suggest enhancements, open an issue in the [Thor GitHub repository](https://github.com/valhalla/thor/issues) or send a message to [routing@mapzen.com](mailto:routing@mapzen.com).
+To report software issues or suggest enhancements, open an issue in the [Valhalla GitHub repository](https://github.com/valhalla/valhalla/issues) or send a message to [routing@mapzen.com](mailto:routing@mapzen.com).

 Several other options are being considered as future service enhancements.
 These include: